openid/fapi/fapi-2_0-security-profile.md

 #### Authorization Code Flow

-For the Authorization Code flow, Authorization servers
+For flows that use the authorization endpoint, Authorization servers

 1. shall require the value of response_type described in [@!RFC6749]to be code;
 1. shall support client-authenticated pushed authorization requests